HTML/CSS/JS Minifier — Minify Code for Production with Size

-Minify HTML, CSS, and JavaScript code for production use.
-Strips whitespace, comments, and unnecessary characters to reduce file sizes.
+Minify HTML, CSS, and JavaScript code for production deployment.
+Strips whitespace, comments, and unnecessary characters.

 Code Minifier